Mowje/hpka/README.md

 This process complements the HPKA transfer/deletion protocol.
 You can use it to transfer your account to an other server, or restore your account to some point in time (which can be useful, depending on what kind of service you deal with).
 The process goes as follows:

 * The user sends a POST request on the server's home page, containing an "archive" field (where it is a simple HTTP upload).
 The request should contain

+## Libraries

+As of now, I have written two libraries for HPKA 0.1 :

+* [node-hpka](https://github.com/Tashweesh/node-hpka) : server-side authentication library for Node.js, acts as an expressjs middleware
+* [cpp-hpka](https://github.com/Tashweesh/ccp-hpka) : some C++ classes with static methods, letting you building [HPKA client payloads](#hpka-req-protocol).
+(Doesn't manage the network connections though)

+## Example apps

+I have written examples that use HPKA (a server in Node.js and a  C++/Qt client).
+Once registered and authenticated, the user can post messages accessible only when s/he is logged in.
+You can have a look at them [here](https://github.com/Tashweesh/hpka-example)